Mountaineering Basics: How to Get Into Mountaineering

 2. Height Doesn’t Matter

 People love to get caught up in the elevation of their climb.
-Often times, the focus becomes tackling a list, such as climbing all 54 of Colorado’s famed 14ers or the Seven Summits.
+Many times, the focus becomes tackling a list, such as climbing the Seven Summits of all 54 of Colorado’s famed 14ers.
 However, the mountain doesn’t care if you’ve checked some imaginary box in your mountaineering career.

 Want more proof that highest doesn’t mean hardest?
 Check out this National Geographic video on Mountaineering.